Selective Population Protocols

 \subsection{Parallelism of Selective Protocols}

-In population protocols the parallel time of a sequence $I$ of interactions is defined as $|I|/n$.
-It is motivated by the fact that in a sequence of $xn$ interactions each agent has on average $x$ interactions.
-However only when $x=\Omega(\log n)$ each agent has $\Theta(x)$ interactions whp.
-Interestingly, paper~\cite{DBLP:journals/ipl/CzumajL23} shows that in this latter case sequence $I$ can be simulated in time $\Theta(x)$ on a parallel computer whp.
-In the new variant, as the choice of the responder is likely biased we need to adopt a more sensitive definition of parallelism.
+Recall that in population protocols, the (parallel) time of a sequence $I$ of interactions is defined as $|I|/n$.
+This definition is motivated by the observation that in a sequence of $xn$ interactions, each agent has, on average, $x$ interactions.
+However, it is noteworthy that only for $x=\Omega(\log n)$ does each agent engage in $\Theta(x)$ interactions whp.
+An interesting finding presented in \cite{DBLP:journals/ipl/CzumajL23} demonstrates that in this latter case, the sequence $I$ can be simulated in time $\Theta(x)$ on a parallel computer whp.
+In the new variant, where the choice of the responder is likely biased, we must adopt a more nuanced definition of parallelism.

-\subsubsection{Fragmented parallel time}
+\subsubsection{Fragmented Parallel Time}

-In the new selective variant of population protocols the initiator is chosen uniformly at random, so in a long enough sequence of interactions any agent acts as the initiator with the same frequency (similarly to the standard model).
-This is in contrast to selection of responders where some agents can be chosen more often than the others.
+In the novel selective variant of population protocols, the initiator is uniformly chosen at random.
+Consequently, in a sufficiently long sequence of interactions, any agent serves as the initiator with the same frequency, aligning with the pattern observed in the standard model.
+This stands in contrast to the selection of responders, where certain agents are more likely to be chosen than others.